cryingshadow/SnakeComp/README.md

 direction, the next direction is always set to UP and the snake dies if its control took too long for three times (not necessarily in a row).

+*How to contribute*
+Pull requests are always welcome.